multi-os-engine/multi-os-engine.github.io/_posts/2016-12-05-plans-for-moe-1.3.md

 ---
-title: "What is planned for MOE 1.3"
+title: "Plans for MOE 1.3"
 excerpt: "More flexible than ever"
 author_profile: true
 layout: single